Updated: April 2024

 This page is devoted to the best Ruby on Rails books for the reader who wishes to learn how to program in Ruby on Rails (the framework).
 You can also check out my page on the best Ruby books to learn about resources for Ruby (the language) on its own.

-Over the past decade, Rails attracted a huge deal of attention among developers and with it came plenty of new titles on Amazon’s virtual shelf.
-Having programmed with Ruby on Rails since December 2004, I have read quite a few Rails books over the years (and even wrote one of my own at some point).
+Over the past decade, Rails attracted a huge deal of attention among developers, and with it came plenty of new titles on Amazon’s virtual shelf.
+Having programmed with Ruby on Rails since December 2004, I have read quite a few Rails books over the years (and even wrote one of my own a lifetime ago).
 Here I recommend what I consider to be the best Rails books out there today.

 A word about Rails versions

-Substantial changes were introduced in each major version of the framework, starting with a serious rewrite in Rails 3, so learning with obsolete material will be an exercise in frustration.
+Substantial changes were introduced in each major version of the framework so learning with obsolete material will be an exercise in frustration.
 Trust me on this.

-If you are looking for a Ruby on Rails video course, instead of a book, scroll down to the bottom of the page where I include what I consider to be the best Ruby on Rails course ever created.
+If you are looking for a Ruby on Rails video course, instead of a book, scroll down to the bottom of the page where I include what I consider to be a couple of the best Ruby on Rails courses ever created.

 Recommended Ruby on Rails books ordered by difficulty level